 Apart from the attached nutrients, another benefit of fibre is that it slows the rate of digestion of the fruit, meaning the fruit sugars are slowly released and are much less likely to cause harmful sugar and insulin spikes.

-In contrast, it’s very easy for thirsty children to polish off a big glass of juice in just a minute or so.
+In contrast, it’s very easy for thirsty children to polish off a big glass of juice in just a minute or less.
 Their blood glucose is rocketed sky high, giving their young pancreas a big kick into insulin-producing action, and sending their sensitive livers into fructose-disposal overdrive.

 The best drink to quench thirst is water.
 It’s cheap, has zero calories, no effect on the addiction centre, and it won’t make your liver, or your children’s young livers, fat.